Market & comparison education

 Why this article exists

-This comparison note is about evaluation criteria: "How to read trial and subscription pages without turning it into a sales claim" belongs in the blog because it explains the decision before the download.
-For "How to read trial and subscription pages without turning it into a sales claim", the reader may be in a skincare routine that already has enough steps, and the job is to compare app features without being pulled into hype.
-This article gives context for "How to read trial and subscription pages without turning it into a sales claim", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This comparison note is about evaluation criteria: "Claim reading: trial and subscription pages" belongs in the blog because it explains the decision before the download.
+For "Claim reading: trial and subscription pages", the reader may be in a skincare routine that already has enough steps, and the job is to compare app features without being pulled into hype.
+This article gives context for "Claim reading: trial and subscription pages", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway